Yuji Idomoto image

 Welcome!
-I am a Postdoctoral Scholar at UC San Diego’s School of Global Policy and Strategy (GPS).
+I am a Postdoctoral Scholar at UC San Diego’s School of Global Policy and Strategy (GPS), and an incoming Senior Research Fellow at the Center for Maritime Safety and Security Studies (CeMaS), Japan Coast Guard Academy, starting June 2026.

 I received my Ph.D. in Political Science and International Relations from the University of Southern California.
 Previously, I was a 2022-2024 U.S.-Asia Grand Strategy Pre-Doctoral Fellow at the Korean Studies Institute at USC.
 Before entering the Ph.D. program, I served nine years in the Japanese Ministry of Defense (MOD) and in the National Security Secretariat (NSS).
 My service includes working as Deputy Director for the Strategic Intelligence Division at MOD from 2017 to 2019.